DynamicGenetics/Epicosm_legacy/README.md

 a 3rd-party piece of software.
 Of open source options, we find that [Robo 3T](https://robomongo.org/) works well.

 ### 2.1 Running the python script independent of Docker
-This repository is the python code running in the docker container (URL to be confirmed).\
-The python3 script will also run independent of its docker container:\
+Epicosm will also run independent of its docker container:\
 `python3 epicosm.py`

 You must provide 2 files: